Schmelzberry/Schmelzberry/README.md

 - 👋 Hi, my name is Jake Elsberry!
 I'm a current student at [Epicodus](https://www.epicodus.com/), a school for teaching full stack web development.
 - 👀 I’m interested in web development and preferential towards back-end information management.
 - 🌱 I’m currently learning ASP.NET, C#, MVC framework, RESTful routing.
-- 💞️ I’m looking to collaborate on projects where I can contribute via front-end bootstrap styling in an effort to gain a deeper understanding of the library.
+- 💞️ I’m looking to collaborate on open source projects where I can use my C# and Javascript skills.
 - 📫 [Say Hello](https://www.linkedin.com/in/jake-elsberry/)

 <!---